Reality Show: Terror Mumbai

 Hijacked police van

-It was well past 1 am before I realized I hadn’t budged from the seat in front of the television set.
-In those three hours we’d absorbed and internalized all the starting details and figured out enough to relay them to others.
+The idea of ‘TERROR’ didn’t hit home for quite awhile.
+It was well past 1 a.m. before I realized I hadn’t budged from the seat in front of the television set.
+In those three hours, we’d absorbed and internalized all the starting details and figured out enough to relay them to others.
 By 2:30 am, I was tweeting away, weaving myself intricately into the drama that the whole city, a few minutes later the whole country and within a few hours the whole world would become a part of.

 I awoke four hours later and for a virginal 20 seconds, my consciousness was devoid of any sensation.
 Then I remembered and raced to the living room where the television was already on.
 I’m not normally a TV person, even less in the morning and I only meant to get a fix on the day’s situation to take a call on going to work or not.
 I looked away ten minutes later to find four hours had passed.

-In this interim while I watched a panel discussion among semi-celebrities being intellectual and socialist about the attack.
+In this interim, I watched a panel discussion among semi-celebrities being intellectual and socialist about the attack.

-I (with a number of other blogger/tweeters) panned the politicians and sneered at the PM’s address.
-I had a lump in my throat as I watched the minute-to-minute battles of the firemen, the cops and the NSG commandos.
+I (with a number of other bloggers/tweeters) panned the politicians and sneered at the PM’s address.
+A lump formed in my throat as I watched the minute-to-minute battles of the firemen, the cops and the NSG commandos.

-I watched replays of the highlights of the feature like the firing from the police van, the interview with the Navy chief, the soundbytes from the British hostage who’d escaped.
+We replayed the highlights of the feature like the firing from the police van, the interview with the Navy chief, and the soundbites from the British hostage who’d escaped.

 I processed numbers of hostages, prisoners, casualties, terrorists, commandos and mulled over them all.